Is mortgage refinancing right for me?

 Refinancing may make your monthly mortgage payments more affordable by reducing your interest rate, extending your loan repayment period or a combination of both.2 If you choose a fixed-rate mortgage, you'll have a stable interest rate for the life of the loan.

 Yes.
 They can include closing costs, points and application fees.
-We may let you roll these costs into the total mortgage amount to reduce the cash you must bring to closing.2
+We may let you roll these costs into the total mortgage amount to reduce the cash you must bring to closing.3

-Typically, you can finance up to 95% of the appraised value of your home, or 97.75% if you have an FHA loan.
+Depending on the type of loan, credit score and other factors, you can typically finance up to 80 - 95% of the appraised value of your home, or 97.75% if you have an FHA loan.
 However, the amount can vary depending on your circumstances.
 Equity is the property's current market value minus how much you still owe.

 If you were denied home loan assistance, such as a request for a loan modification, short sale or deed in lieu you may be able to dispute the decision.
 You can file an escalated case with us if you have reason to believe any of the following are true: